 Seychelles is an expensive destination, but that doesn’t mean you can’t visit if you’re on a budget.
 There is a wide range of guesthouses available on booking.com offering self-catering options which can help you save some money.

 I chose Lemongrass Lodge in Beau Vallon which is found just a few meters from the beach and had an amazing view of the ocean!

 There are different types of rooms available at Lemongrass Lodge for every budget.
 I stayed in the Zanbrosa Apartment for about US$ 83 per night.

 The room is clean and spacious and has a fully equipped kitchen, two double beds and free Wi-Fi.
 The only downside is that it’s located uphill and getting there can be a bit strenuous.
 But that’s pretty much the standard in Mahé and it was the cheapest option I found near Beau Vallon Beach.

 The easiest way to get around is by renting a car.
 Car rentals in Seychelles usually start from US$ 40.
 Driving in Seychelles, especially Mahé can be a little challenging since some roads are narrow and steep.
 Just be careful and take it slow and you’ll be fine.

 You can book a private airport transfer for about US$ 40 and if you want to hire a private taxi for a half-day tour around the island, expect to pay about US$ 110.

-The cheapest option of getting around Seychelles, especially Mahé, is by taking the bus.
+The cheapest option of getting around Mahé is by taking the bus.
 It costs SCR 7 (US$ 0.50) per trip but it’s also the most time-consuming.
 Some buses depart every hour and are not always on time.
-But buses in Seychelles will get you almost everywhere around the entire Mahé Island.
+But buses in Mahé will get you almost everywhere around the entire island.

-I hope this Seychelles travel guide inspired you to plan your next vacation in this tropical paradise!
+I hope that this budget guide to Mahé Seychelles has inspired you to plan your next vacation in this tropical paradise!
 As always, let me know if you have any questions about my trip to Seychelles and I’ll be happy to help!